ndf-zz/rrrelay/README.md

 	http://12.34.56.78:9012/tbp?

 In tag tool, connect to the track box, select the "Advanced" button, enter the updated URLs and then select "Apply Changes".
-Note that the url may be reported as not reachable if the host computer running Tag Tool is not online:
+Note that the url may be reported as not reachable, even when correct and working.

 ![TB Config](tb_config.png "TB Config")